University of Arizona Applied Research Building

 The University of Arizona has played an integral role in U.S. space exploration for decades, with a robust research program essential to storied missions like the Giant Magellan Telescope and Mars Exploration Rover.
 Partnering with NASA and other federal agencies, it is the nation’s top academic institution for research funding in astronomy and astrophysics, and space science is a key component of the University’s strategic plan to tackle “pressing grand challenges.”
 As part of that initiative, it identified the need for a new applied research building that would bring together key space science, advanced manufacturing and imaging technology researchers and research programs.

-University of Arizona Applied Research Building Rendering
+University of Arizona Applied Research Building Science Technology

 Befitting the cutting-edge work occurring within, the Applied Research Building (ARB) is a space-age marvel.
 Radical in design, the building itself is a highly calibrated machine, uniquely suited to house complex and sensitive research demands with optimal performance in its desert environment.
 It strikes an elusive balance, extremely secure and yet a stunning showcase of scientific advancements.

 The first integrated facility in the country to house all research spaces related to the fabrication and testing of satellites, the ARB contains an array of rare, space-specific instruments and equipment.
 The third floor is dedicated to material characterization, imaging, optics and advanced electronics clean rooms and laboratories, all in support of the research devices and componentry on the floors below.
-An anechoic chamber on the ground level provides an environment for sound testing of satellite communications, alongside the building’s centerpiece, a two-story, 40-ton thermal vacuum chamber—the largest of any university in the world—that simulates the environmental conditions found in outer space.

-University of Arizona Applied Research Building Rendering
+University of Arizona Applied Research Building Science Technology

 Exaggerated 40-foot-high bay labs with 30-foot-high doors on the building’s north side are used for constructing high-altitude stratospheric balloons and nanosatellites known as CubeSats.
 As payloads are assembled, they move in a linear workflow south through the building into progressively cleaner space, terminating at the thermal vacuum chamber.